-These monthly webinars are hosted By Scott Dillon (Cambridge) and Louise Stephen (Edinburgh), who brought us the successful Bone Seminars in Lockdown series earlier in the year.
-The webinars will highlight some of the exceptional research taking place across the UK and internationally and also give early career scientists a platform to showcase their work.
+During the COVID19 pandemic Scott Dillon (Cambridge) and Louise Stephen (Edinburgh) brought us the successful "Bone Seminars in Lockdown" which we extended to the current series.
+These webinars highlight some of the exceptional research taking place across the UK and internationally and also gave early career scientists a platform to showcase their work.

 Stuart Ralston (Edinburgh) on the TOPAZ trial.